This Day In Music: April 30

 April 30, 1968 ~ Actress, singer Babette van Veen born in Utrecht, the Netherlands ~ Daughter of singer Herman van Veen.
 Best known as an actress.
 As a singer known for Ademnood, released under the moniker Linda Roos & Jessica with her Goede Tijden Slechte Tijden co-stars Guusje Nederhorst and Katja Schuurman.
 The 1995 single was intended as a gimmick but would reach No.1 on the Dutch charts, featured backing vocals by Trijntje Oosterhuis and was produced by Fluitsma & Van Tijn

 April 30, 1967 ~ Durren Maurice Butler, commonly known as rapper, beatboxer Turbo B, born in Pittsburgh, Pennsylvania, USA ~ Best known as frontman of Snap, appearing on hits such as The Power and Rhythm Is A Dancer.
-After leaving Snap scored a number of minor solo hits, formed and fronted Centory known for songs such as Point Of No Return and Take It To The Limit, and guested on recordings by Victoria Silvstedt, H-Blockx, Master Blaster and others
+After leaving Snap scored a number of minor solo hits, formed and fronted Centory known for songs such as Point Of No Return and Take It To The Limit, and guested on recordings by Victoria Silvstedt, H-Blockx, and Master Blaster

 April 30, 1964 ~ Reggae, dancehall singer Barrington Levy, full name Barrington Ainsworth Levy, born in Clarendon, Jamaica ~ Formed the Mighty Multitude with his cousin Everton Dacres, known for the 1977 single My Black Girl.
 Would start his solo career the following year, still only 14 years old, debuting with the single Long Time Since We Don't Have No Love.
 Although the single flopped Levy would be a popular performer in Jamaica and gain international fame in the early-1980s, notably with the album Robin Hood, and become an in-demand collaborator